cirosantilli/linux-cheat/readme.md

 # this is the default utils repo

-those utils are kept in this repo because they don't deserve a repo of their own because I don't have enough info written on them. this is the default place where those tools go to before deserving a repo
+those utils are kept in this repo because they don't deserve a repo of their own because there is not enough info written on them. this is the default place where those tools go to before deserving a repo